-Before the start of each summer, our family asks the very same question: Where can we go on vacation?
-Normally, our clan of five (including 3 little ones) wouldn’t have any problems finding a fun place to kick up our feet and relax, but most destinations wouldn’t accept the furriest member of our troupe.
+Before the start of each summer, our family asks the very same question: Where should we go on vacation?
+Normally, our clan of five (including 3 little ones) wouldn’t have any problem choosing a fun place to kick up our feet and relax.
+But some destinations are more appealing to the furriest member of our troupe.

 Suddenly, picking a summer destination isn’t so straightforward.

-We came to the realization that renting a pet-friendly cottage is, by far, the way to go.
-So, where do we Montrealers go to get away from the hustle bustle of city living?
-This time around, we chose the spectacular, forested sights of The Thousand Islands region of Eastern Ontario.
+After a bit of research, we came to the conclusion that renting a pet friendly cottage would best meet our needs.
+So, where do Montrealers go to get away from the hustle bustle of city living?
+This time around, we chose the spectacular, forested sights of the Thousand Islands Region of Eastern Ontario.

 Lansdowne – Visit The Weekly Outdoor Farmer’s Market

-Most people visiting the fairgrounds bring along their dogs while they peruse the vendors’ tables.
+Most people visiting the fairgrounds bring their dogs along while they peruse the vendors’ tables.
 Don’t be surprised when sellers ask if they can give your furry friend a treat!

-Charleston Lake Provincial Park – An Awesome Beach For Dogs!
+Charleston Lake Provincial Park – Dog Beach

-Though not as large as their human-only beaches, we were nonetheless happy to be able to go swimming with Maya at the dog beach.
+Though not as large as their human-only beaches, we were nonetheless happy to find the park had a pet beach.
 There were several picnic tables in the area, lots of shade trees, and the entrance into the water was very low.

 Learn more about taking your pets to Canada here: